showlab/Show-o/README.md

 <img src="docs/characteristic_comparison.png" width="650">
 </p>

-An overview of **Show-o**.
+Below is an overview of **Show-o**.
 The input data, regardless of its modalities, is tokenized and then prompted into a formatted input sequence.
 Show-o processes text tokens autoregressively with causal attention and image tokens in (discrete) denoising diffusion modeling via full attention, and then generates the desired output.
 Specifically, Show-o is capable of handling image captioning, visual question answering, text-to-image generation, text-guided inpainting/extrapolation, and mixed modality generation.

 <img src="docs/showo.png" width="1000">